joem/vim-vimhints/README.markdown

 (If installing manually or with Vim's package support, be sure to run `:helptags ALL` after installation so that `:h vimhints` will work.)

+You may also wish to symlink the main help file (doc/vimhints.txt) to somewhere handy, like your root directory.